jmc359/youbot/README.md

 - `isStuck()`
    - returns a `bool` of whether the robot is approaching a potential 'stuck' situation (i.e., wall, tree, world edge)
    - can be a factor for safety evaluation of current frame that can be prioritized alongside zombie detection
+- `compute_color_viewpane_sums()`
+   - computes the percentage of panel of a particular object type - zombie, berry, or obstacle - based on an input color collection
+   - a helper function for `analyze_camera_view()` to decrease code duplication
+- `analyze_camera_view()`
+   - computes image masks for zombies, berries, and obstacles for a particular camera (front, left, or right)
+   - modifies 1-D arrays of length `viewpanes_vertical` to track percentage of panel that is 'berry', 'zombie', or 'obstacle'
+- `analyze_cameras()`
+   - for the three cameras used - front, left, and right - synthesize the masked images from all three cameras to determine global behavior
+   - follows a behavior heirarchy as follows:
+      - if a collision is imminent, turn away
+      - otherwise, avoid any visible zombies if they are too close
+      - in safe situations (no impending collision or zombies) move towards visible berries
+      - if no berries visible, drive forward
+   - the activation of each behavior is thresholded by hyperparameters of the system
 - `robot_control()` &rarr; computing safest route
 ```c
 // split view into vertical panes and evaluate safety for each pane